 A: We read every poem in its entirety.
 We can usually tell half way through the poem if the piece is one that we like or absolutely love, enough to publish it.
 We know what we’re looking for and we get back to writers fast with our decision.

 Q: What additional evaluations, if any, does a piece go through before it is accepted?

 A: We receive upwards of 1500 submissions a week, and decline many pieces that we like very much.
 We accept the poems we love, if they move us or stay with us after we’ve read them.
 Of course, the poems we accept must also be well-written and crafted.

 Q: What is a day in the life of an editor like for you?

-A: Besides living an average life, I spend a great deal of time writing and submitting my own poems.
-I read submissions every evening, in an effort to not only respond quickly and remove the long waiting period, but also because I want to release the work I am not going to publish.
-I want the poet to have the opportunity to submit their poems elsewhere.
-As a poet myself, I appreciate fast turnaround times.
+A: We read submissions to THRUSH several times a day, in an effort to not only respond quickly and remove the long waiting period, but also because we want to release the work we’re not going to publish.
+We want the poet to have the opportunity to submit their poems elsewhere.
+As poets ourselves, we appreciate fast turnaround times.

 Q: How important do you feel it is for publishers to embrace modern technologies?

 A: Most journals now do accept electronic submissions.
 For the last decade, THRUSH has accepted submissions via email, with no reading fee ever.
 We’ve also never closed the journal to submissions once in the 10 years we’ve been publishing.
 We pride ourselves on being fully accessible to the poets who submit to us, should they have a question or a change in their bio.
 That’s another reason why we get back to all submitters within two to three days, because we don’t believe a writer should have to wait weeks, months or even years for a decision on their work.

 Q: How much do you edit an accepted piece prior to publication?